tweag/nickel/doc/manual/contracts.md

 ### By hand

-Having only the basic contracts would be quite limiting.
-The motivation for a run-time mechanism like contracts is the ability to easily check for arbitrary properties.
+While basic contracts are already useful, the motivation for a run-time mechanism like contracts is the ability to easily check for arbitrary properties.
 Let us see how to define our very own contract.
 We start the REPL (`nickel repl`) and input: